 In 1974, CASP was organized as a result of a citizen’s action committee.
 The group addressed the need for after school care for elementary school students whose parents were not available to care for them due to their busy work schedules.
 Norman’s Community After School Program was one of the first latch-key programs in the nation.
 As a result of a survey of need, the first site for CASP was opened in February 1974 at Cleveland Elementary School.

 As the needs in our community have grown, so have we.
 Today CASP provides after school care to approximately 650 children in all seventeen Norman elementary schools.
 CASP offers literacy tutoring and homework clubs at its after school programs, as well as health and nutrition program at nine program sites.
-Additionally, CASP offers a 10 week summer camp at one location each summer.
+Additionally, CASP offers an all day summer camp at one location each summer.

 CASP continues to look for ways to improve the quality of care we provide through research, training and collaborative efforts.
-CASP prides itself on surpassing the minimum standards as set by DHS in several areas including: staff to child ratios, CPR and first aid training, and quantity and quality of training hours.
+CASP prides itself on surpassing the industry standards in several areas including: staff to child ratios, CPR and first aid training, and quantity and quality of training hours.